-Because the transfer function of the RC filter is $\alpha = \frac{1}{RC} |H(jw)| = \frac{\alpha}{jw+\alpha}$ , its frequency domain amplitude characteristic is monotonically decreasing.
-It can be observed that the faster the amplitude decreases when RC is larger, the lower the cutoff frequency, and the better harmonic filtering.
+Because the transfer function of the RC filter is $\alpha = \frac{1}{RC} |H(jw)| = \frac{\alpha}{jw+\alpha}$, its frequency domain amplitude characteristic is monotonically decreasing.
+It can be observed that the faster the amplitude decreases when RC is larger, the lower is the cutoff frequency, and the better is the harmonic filtering.
 However, the response speed of the system to reach stability slows down, and the output lag increases.
-So, it's not the RC bigger the better.
+So, the assumption that a bigger RC is better, does not hold true in every case.
 If the design requires a delay of milliseconds, the subsequent amplification circuit must choose devices with good switching characteristics to reduce the distortion of the PWM output waveform.

-Assuming that the frequency of the PWM wave is 40 kHz, R = 4.7 K, and C = 100 nF, the output of simulation result for the PWM DAC is as shown in Figure 3, and the time for the output voltage to rise and stabilize is about 2.86 ms,
+Assuming that the frequency of the PWM wave is 40 kHz, R = 4.7 K, and C = 100 nF.
+Then, the output of simulation results for the PWM DAC is as shown in Figure 3, and the time for the output voltage to rise and stabilize is about 2.86 ms.

-Let's take care of the $\tau$ influence of PWM wave pulse width again.
-Assuming that the frequency of the PWM wave remains constant, the frequency domain interval between the first harmonic and the DC component is still $\frac{2\pi}{T}$ , and the spectral envelope is horizontally stretched or compressed with the change of pulse width, the frequency domain interval between each harmonic remains unchanged.
+Let us consider the τ influence of PWM wave pulse width assuming that the frequency of the PWM wave remains constant and the frequency domain interval between the first harmonic and the DC component is still

+$\frac{2\pi}{T}$.
+It is also assumed that the spectral envelope horizontally stretches or compresses with the change of pulse width.
+Under these assumptions, the frequency domain interval between each harmonic remains unchanged.
 So, RC does not affect the selection of filter parameters.

-According to the DC component of Equation 1, the DAC voltage output can only vary between 0 V and 3.3 V, and the accuracy is difficult to guarantee as the load current and ambient temperature change.
+According to the DC component of Equation 1, the DAC voltage output can only vary between 0 V and 3.3 V. In this condition, the accuracy is difficult to guarantee as the load current and ambient temperature change.
 Due to the low precision of the changing parts of the circuit, there is no need to use high-resolution PWM output.
 In addition, the load capacity of the DAC output in Figure 4 is relatively poor and is only suitable for connecting with subsequent circuits with high input impedance.
 Therefore, in situations where high precision and load capacity are required, it is necessary to add a conditioning amplifier circuit to the circuit in Figure 4.

-2.2 Parameters design
+2.2 Design of parameters

-To replace the original DAC chip, the DAC parameters of the original DAC chip were consulted and a 10-bit DAC chip with a resolution of 1/1024 is found.
-Based on this result, a PWM wave period count value must be more than 1024 was selected, if the counter counting clock was predetermined to be 72 MHz (KE17z).
+To replace the original DAC chip, the DAC parameters of the original DAC chip were checked.
+A 10-bit DAC chip with a resolution of 1/1024 is selected for the design.
+Based on this result, a PWM wave period count value more than 1024 must be selected, if the counter counting clock is predetermined to be 72 MHz (as in KE17z device).
 Therefore, the carrier frequency of PWM is 40 kHz.

-To achieve a good ripple suppression effect, according to the formula $\frac{1}{RC} \leq \frac{1}{100} \cdot 2\pi f$ , f = 40~KHz:
+To achieve a good ripple suppression effect, according to the formula $\frac{1}{RC} \le \frac{1}{100} \cdot 2\pi f$, where f = 40 KHz: